How to Make Money While Living Abroad

 YouTube uses a pretty sophisticated speech-to-text transcription system, but it’s still not very accurate, especially with foreign sounding names.
 It rarely understands the names of towns and businesses here in Ecuador when it attempts to generate automated English subtitles for our videos; however, it needs the subtitles to accurately optimize our videos for search results.

-That means if the names are spelled wrong or words are inaudible to the non-human transcription system, our videos won’t be as easily discovered in search results.
+If names are misspelled or words are inaudible to the non-human transcription system, our videos won’t be as easily discovered in search results.
 Most large channels and podcasts with meaningful income streams pay humans to transcribe videos so they’re more accurate and more discoverable.

 It’s estimated that roughly 5% of views on YouTube are from hearing impaired viewers.
-That’s a lot of people who won’t be able to watch your YouTube video or listen to your podcast if you don’t have transcriptions.
+That’s a lot of people who won’t be able to watch your YouTube video or listen to your podcast if you don’t have closed captions.

 Translations for Foreign Language Speakers